How will Brexit affect universities and students?

-EU students applying to an English, Scottish or Welsh university for entry in either the 2017–18 or 2018–19 academic year have also received assurances regarding their funding, and will be eligible for home fees, loans and grants for the duration of their course.
-Northern Ireland has currently only guaranteed funding will remain the same for the 2017–18 academic year.
+EU students applying to an English, Scottish or Welsh university for entry in either the 2018–19 or 2019–20 academic year received assurances regarding their funding, and will be eligible for home fees, loans and grants for the duration of their course.

 There has also been a confirmation that there will be no immediate changes to the UK university sector's involvement in EU initiatives such as Horizon 2020 and the Erasmus Programme.
 Regarding Erasmus, both incoming and outgoing students on the scheme will continue with their exchanges as planned.

 The announcements regarding fees for EU students are only short-term promises – beyond the 2020–21 academic year, many things are currently unclear.

 Theresa May has outlined her intention to leave the single market, and thus withdraw from existing agreements on the free movement of people.
 The Conservative party has also repeatedly stated its desire to reduce net migration to the UK to below 100,000 people per year.